soi-20/brains/_posts/1930-01-02-narratives.md

 - The Game of Finding

-There are lot's of rooms in this building(market), and there are lots of treatures(opportunities) in those rooms.
+There are lots of rooms in this building(market), and there are lots of treatures(opportunities) in those rooms.
 You may know how many golds in some rooms, but you won't know when will it open.
 You need good tools and good timing to open the doors to get those rewards.

 - The Game of Creating

 You create another building, another layer of the game.
 You create new rooms others hard to even find it.
-Mostly, It's "unpopular idea" so no one but you wants to build it.
+Mostly, It's an "unpopular idea" so no one but you want to build it.

 ### Marc Andreessen: Open at the Right Time